berkeley-scf/berkeley-scf.github.io/kb/manage-your-data.md

 or reconfigured.
 Otherwise, the same policies that apply to `/tmp` apply to `/var/tmp`.

-The `/Users/Shared` directory functions identically to `/var/tmp`, except it is only found on Macintosh computers.
+### /data

-### /var/tmp/scratch
+The `/data` directory exists on some systems that have secondary disks.

-The `/var/tmp/scratch` directory exists on some workstations that have secondary disks.
 This directory functions similarly to `/var/tmp`, however, it does not get erased when the computer is reinstalled or reconfigured.

 ### /scratch